JalanshMunshi/stock-trading-system/README.md

 11. In another terminal run `cd client` followed by `npm start`.

 If everything goes well, you should be able to see the `Stocks` page of the application.

-For deploying, run `npm build` inside the `client` directory.
-Upload the entore project on [Heroku](https://www.heroku.com/) or [Netlify](https://app.netlify.com/) and adjust the settings as per your requirement.